 It is our aim that praise is the most consistent, positive reinforcement strategy used in our schools with staff finding opportunities daily for acknowledging children's good behaviour.

-Please see Appendix 1 (The Oaktree School), Appendix 2 (The Hermitage School) and Appendix 3 (The Orchard Centre) separate school rewards.
+Please see Appendix 1 (The Hermitage Infant School), Appendix 2 (The Hermitage Junior School) and Appendix 3 (The Orchard Centre) for separate school rewards.